avocadoboi/avo/README.md

 ```

 ### Creating a custom view
 First of all, what exactly is a view?
 A view is a rectangle that can draw itself, and is used to create GUI components.
-If you want your view to react to keyboard events, inherit AvoGUI::KeyboardEventListener, register it with getGUI()->addKeyboardEventListener(this) and override the keyboard event methods.
+If you want your view to react to keyboard events, inherit AvoGUI::KeyboardEventListener, override the keyboard event methods and use getGUI()->setKeyboardFocus(view) when you want your view to be the target of keyboard events.
+If you want your view to respond to all keyboard events independent of being the keyboard focus, call getGUI()->addGlobalKeyboardEventListener(view).
+To respond to mouse events you first need to call enableMouseEvents() and then override the mouse event listener methods (which all views have).
+To add global mouse event listeners, call getGUI()->addGlobalMouseEventListener(view).
 Look at the documentation in AvoGUI.hpp for more information.

 This is the structure of a custom View class.
 Every method that can be overridden by your view (assuming it only inherits AvoGUI::View) is shown here.
 ```cpp
 class MyView : public AvoGUI::View
 {